dea6cat/TaskMaster/README.md

 # get_it_done

-This app is mainly for you to track the funtamental things you most do during your day, week of months
+This app is mainly for you to track the funtamental things you most do during your day, week or months

 ## Getting Started